Trend or Truth: Is Sourdough Bread Actually Healthier?

 Ingredient Profile

-But even so, it is hard to find a bread with just flour, salt, and water at the grocery store.
+But even so, it is hard to find bread with just flour, salt, and water at the grocery store.
 And that's the standard ingredients when you make sourdough at home.
 Of course, you can add in different ingredients to make all kinds of bread, but traditional sourdough is juuuust that.
 Which is pretty cool to me!

 If you are looking to limit preservatives, artificial ingredients, added sugars, etc... sourdough is a really great option!